 That’s why I have looked for the best exercise equipment for seniors to use either at home or at the gym to get excited about improving their physical fitness and health.

-Here are my recommendations for the best exercise machines for seniors by categories:
+Here are my recommendations for the best exercise machines for seniors by category:

 Elliptical machines are an excellent option for seniors to improve cardio.
 They have several benefits compared to exercise bikes and treadmills.

 Firstly elliptical machines, also known as cross-trainers, are designed to have a low impact on the joints, especially the knees.

 To accomplish this they have an elliptical pedaling motion instead of circular like in a stationary bike.
 This makes the motion resemble walking, which is more natural to your joints than a circular motion.